 - Fuel Tank Filler Screws

-This brand new fuel tank kit comes with a sending unit that is specific for the 16 gallon fuel tank allowing for accurate fuel level gauge operation.
-The fuel sending unit features a stainless steel construction with a 3/8" outlet tube and uses a brass float.
+This brand new fuel tank kit comes with a sending unit that is specific for the 16-gallon fuel tank allowing for accurate fuel level gauge operation.
+The fuel sending unit features a stainless steel construction with a 3/8" outlet tube.
 A retaining ring, O-ring gasket and filter are included.

 Connecting the original fuel filler pipe to the 16 Gallon Fuel Tank, is a durable, 4" long fuel tank filler hose that is made from flexible, hard rubber.
 Replacing this hose is always recommended when installing a new fuel tank.